 - If you are unprepared for a disaster, remain calm and focus on your immediate safety and the safety of the person living with dementia.
 If evacuation is necessary, grab the charger for your cell phone before leaving home.
 Take stock of other resources you can gather quickly, such as bottled water, medication and weather-appropriate clothing.

 Consider preparing an emergency kit in a watertight container and store it in an easily accessible location.
 Be sure to account for your needs (e.g., prescriptions, important documents, extra cell phone chargers) as well as the needs of the person living with dementia.
 Use waterproof bags to protect medications and paperwork and, if possible, store a backup of important documents in a secure electronic file.
 Items you may wish to include are:

 - A couple of easy-to-change outfits appropriate for the weather conditions.

-- Supplies of medication (or, at least, a list of medications with dosages).
+- Medical documents and supplies of medication (carry a list of medications with dosages).

 - Velcro shoes/sneakers.

 - A cell phone charger and/or an external power bank.

 - A spare pair of eyeglasses, if needed.

 - Incontinence products, if needed.

 - Extra identification items such as an ID bracelet and clothing tags.